vinothinik05/store-intelligence/docs/DESIGN.md

 # DESIGN.md

-# Store Intelligence System - Architecture Design
+# Store Intelligence System Design

-## Overview
+## Architecture Overview

-The Store Intelligence System is designed to transform raw CCTV footage into actionable retail analytics.
-The architecture follows a pipeline-based approach where video feeds are processed, visitor events are generated, analytics are computed, and results are exposed through REST APIs and a live dashboard.
+The Store Intelligence system was designed as a modular pipeline that converts raw CCTV footage into actionable retail analytics.

-The system consists of four major layers:
+The architecture consists of four major stages:

-1. Detection Layer
+### 1. Detection Layer
-2. Event Stream Layer
-3. Intelligence API Layer
-4. Dashboard Layer

----

-## Detection Layer

-The detection layer is responsible for processing CCTV footage and identifying visitors inside the store.
+The detection layer processes CCTV footage using YOLOv8 and OpenCV.

-YOLOv8 was selected as the primary detection model because it provides a strong balance between speed and accuracy.
-The model detects people from CCTV frames and assigns tracking IDs using the built-in tracking functionality.

-The system performs:

-* Person detection
-* Visitor tracking
-* Customer counting
-* Entry monitoring
-* Exit monitoring
-* Zone monitoring

-Each detected visitor receives a unique tracking identifier which acts as a session token during processing.

----

-## Event Stream Layer

-The event stream layer converts detections into structured events.

-Generated events are written into CSV-based event streams.

-Example event types include:
+This layer is responsible for:

+* Detecting people in video frames
+* Tracking visitors across frames
-* VISITOR_DETECTED
+* Counting unique visitors
+* Detecting entry and exit events
+* Generating structured behavioral events
+* Producing analytics such as loitering and heatmaps

+The output of this layer is a stream of structured events stored in CSV format.

+Example events:

 * ENTRY
 * EXIT
+* VISITOR_DETECTED

+These events act as the foundation for downstream analytics.

+---

+### 2. Event Stream Layer

+All detected visitor actions are converted into structured records and stored in event_stream.csv.

 Each event contains: